rwth-afu/UniPager/README.md

 git clone https://github.com/rwth-afu/RustPager.git
 ```

-If this command fails, You may need to install git and try again:
+If this command fails, you may need to install git and try again:

 ```bash
 sudo apt-get install git